ovh/terraform-provider-ovh/website/docs/d/cloud_project_database_log_subscription.html.markdown

 # ovh_cloud_project_database_log_subscription (Data Source)

-Use this data source to get information a log subscrition for a cluster associated with a public cloud project.
+Use this data source to get information about a log subscription for a cluster associated with a public cloud project.

 ## Example Usage